Documentary Maker Louis Theroux Visits Oasis Academy Hadley for Q&A with Students

 Louis’s overall message was a reminder that everyone has the capacity to change and that empathy and understanding are powerful tools.
 He inspired all of us to think critically, support each other and stay true to ourselves.

 It was an invaluable experience and gave us big insight into how to read people well and appreciate their viewpoints, while also getting a breadth of knowledge from someone who has a wealth of experience.
 It was an experience we will never forget.
-We are truly grateful to Futures for All for the once in a lifetime opportunity to interview the man who has interviewed them all!
+We are truly grateful to Futures for All for the once-in-a-lifetime opportunity to interview the man who has interviewed them all!